plone/plone.app.testing/README.txt

     defaultChain = workflowTool.getDefaultChain()
     self.assertEqual(defaultChain, ('my_workflow',))

+In Plone, most chains contain only one workflow, but the ``portal_workflow`` tool supports longer chains, where an item is subject to more than one workflow simultaneously.

 To set the default workflow chain::

     workflowTool.setDefaultChain('my_workflow')

-To set a multi-workflow chain, separate workflows by spaces or commas.
+To set a multi-workflow chain, separate workflow names by commas.

 To get the workflow chain for the portal type 'Document':